scrabbletank/farhome-rules/rulesdoc.md

 #### Helping Hand
 *Requires proficiency with Divine spells, 6th Level*

-When casting non-damaing spells on allies, add a superior dice to the roll if you are not one of the targets.
+When casting non-damaging spells on allies, add a superior dice to the roll if you are not one of the targets.

 #### Overcharge
 *Requires Proficiency with Arcane spells, 6th Level*